NnaemekaAlgorithim/NnaemekaAlgorithim/README.md

 - 👋 Hi, I’m @NnaemekaAlgorithim
-- 👀 I’m interested in Embedded systems hardware and software
+- 👀 I’m interested in software development, specialised in backend
-- 🌱 I’m currently learning software development
+- 🌱 I’m currently learning to build microservicies buy building personal projects
-- 💞️ I’m looking to collaborate on Embedded system software development
+- 💞️ I’m looking to collaborate on software development
 - 📫 How to reach me: nnaemekanwodo625@gmail.com

 <!---